Metrics

 The QQ plot on the left is nearly straight, there are no tests that flag problems in the distribution (KS test), Dispersion or Outliers.
 We also see no pattern in the residuals and no problems have been highlighted.

-Similarly, I wouldn’t be unduly worried about the scary red line in this plot, as I don’t really find the residuals to show much pattern and there are no other problems highlighted, except that one outlier (the red asterisk).
+Similarly, I wouldn’t be unduly worried about the scary red line in this plot, as I don’t really find the residuals to show much pattern and there are no other problems highlighted.

 This one starts to look a bit problematic…